-1.7 International markets
+1.6 International markets

 - 1. Government bond trading in other countries often involves local banks trading OTC, with settlement via the central bank.
 Corporate bonds are often listed and traded through central clearing depositary systems associated with local exchanges. - 2.
-Euroclear and Clearstream are the two main systems currently available for settling eurobond transactions.
+Euroclear and Clearstream are the two main systems currently available for settling Eurobond transactions.
 All trades must be confirmed T+1 and settled T+2.

-1.8 The principal-agent problem: separation of ownership and control
+1.7 The principal-agent problem: separation of ownership and control

 - 1. The separation of ownership and control leads to the principal-agent problem. - 2.
 In capital markets, shareholders act as principals and delegate control to managers, who are agents. - 3.
 Other forms of principal-agent relationship in the investment industry include fund advisers or managers acting as agents for investors. - 4.
-Solutions to the agency problem incur agency costs, and include: - Aligning the interests of managers and owners through remuneration of the former in shares or stock options. - Boards of directors looking after the interests of shareholders. - External control through active groups of shareholders or the threat of takeover.
+Solutions to the agency problem incur agency costs, and include: - a. aligning the interests of managers and owners through remuneration of the former in shares or stock options; - b. boards of directors looking after the interests of shareholders; and, - c. external control through active groups of shareholders or the threat of takeover.